Decoursey PikeCovington, KY 41015

 Covington, KY 41015

-History, modern convenience & enchanting setting combine to deliver your dream home, bed & breakfast opportunity or family compound.
-140 gorgeous acres, 10acre lake, TWO homes (historic stone 2story w/4BR's & 5baths and 3-4BR ranch), inground pool, pool house, basketball court, multiple car carport, circular drive, less than 15 miles to Cinti!
+Picture perfect!
+Let your imagination run wild with the possibilities to fulfill your dream of owning a farm, family compound, bed & breakfast or your heart’s desire on 140 gorgeous acres just minutes from downtown Cincinnati!
+10acre lake, TWO homes (historic stone 2story w/4BR's & 5baths and 3-4BR ranch), inground pool, pool house, basketball court, multiple car carport, circular drive, multiple outbuildings, tobacco barn.
 When can you move in?

 |Bath 1:||F (Level: 1)|